mohabusama/cichrome/README.md

 Cichrome
 ========

-A CodeIgniter Library wrapper for Chrome Logger
+A CodeIgniter ChromePhp Library wrapper.

 Introduction
 ------------
 This is a simple CodeIgniter wrapper for Chrome Logger's (http://craig.is/writing/chrome-logger) ChromePhp Library (https://github.com/ccampbell/chromephp).
 The purpose is to integrate Chrome Logger (ChromePhp) with CodeIgniter's Log Configuration.

+Cichrome can be used to log server side CodeIgniter messages to *Chrome Console*, taking into consideration CodeIgniter's global Log Threshold.

 Installation and Requirements
 -----------------------------